Employer-mandated tip pooling guidelines

 Practical guidelines for compliance

 As a result the new FLSA rules, a company that pays all of its employees at least the minimum wage can l impose a tip pool that allows all non-management employees even those who are not directly in the line of service to be a part of a tip pool arrangement.
 “Back of the house” employees like cooks, kitchen staff and dishwashers can also share in the tip pool.
-It is unclear if the U.S. Supreme Court will take the pending appeal given this action as the new rule may have made the appeal no longer necessary.

 Going forward, employers should take the following steps to limit liability on tip pooling claims: